MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 Additional objects not used in this tutorial are:
 * **RT Image**, specifying radiotherapy images that have been obtained on a conical imaging geometry, such as those found on conventional simulators and portal imaging devices.
 It can also be used for calculated images using the same geometry, such as digitally reconstructed radiographs (DRRs).
 * **RT Beams Treatment Record**, **RT Brachy Treatment Record**, and **RT Treatment Summary Record**, containing data obtained from actual radiotherapy treatments.
-These objects are the historical record of treatment, and are linked with the other „planning” objects to form a complete picture of the treatment.
+These objects are the historical record of the treatment, and are linked with the other „planning” objects to form a complete picture of the treatment.

 ## Precondition
 If you do not have DICOM RT data, you can download an example dataset at: